Epsilon9/Epsilon9/README.md

-- 🔭 I’m currently working on a Kaggle task
+- 🔭 I’m currently working on a small project (sales related)
-- 🌱 I’m currently learning visualization using Plotly
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on none
 - 🤔 I’m looking for help with duh visualization
 - 💬 Ask me about Data Analytics